 Malaysian Finally Becomes SQ Girl In Aug 2019 After Many Tries, But Is Let Go Due To Covid-19

-Most people have dreams of what they want to do with their lives, be it being a doctor who saves live, skilled footballer or enchanting singer
+Most people have dreams of what they want to do with their lives, be it being a doctor who saves lives, skilled footballer or enchanting singer.

 One girl dreamt of being a cabin crew, and finally landed her dream job at Singapore Airlines (SIA) after trying, failing and trying again.